sky-chaser-high/adobe-illustrator-scripts/README.md

 It is not necessary to select a line.

 ### Notes
+Only one line can be moved.
+Multiple lines are not supported.
 In the case of moveLineUp.js, when moving the last line, a new line is added to work around a bug.
 If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
 If you want to enter text, you must click with the mouse.